nealmcb/cosmic_neighborhoods/README.md

 This is your cosmic neighborhood: a way to stay curious, stay connected, and find meaning in the rhythms of the sky.

+**Note: Nothing in this repository reflects any official policies, assignments, or positions of the Rubin project or any other organization.
+This is just for fun!**

 This repository provides a simple tool that can be used to assign people to patches of the sky.
 The tool is initially configured to cover just the areas of the sky that the